Hackmacha007/audio/Home.md

 - Standard rules of DC current (ie voltage/resistance=current) do NOT apply because this is more comparable to a HF A/C waveform
 - The induced resistance (impedance) protects the MCU from an over-current situation

-Disclaimer: Take advice at your own risk, I have never had a problem over years of usage.
+Disclaimer: Take advice at your own risk, I have never had a problem over years of usage with small 8-ohm speakers.

 ### **Functions**
     TMRpcm audio;